 Hickory Run State Park, Carbon County

 While this well-established state park is best known for its camping, hiking, swimming and fishing, you might want to schedule a trip to simply view the three waterfalls within Hickory Run State Park.
 Plan ahead by downloading the trail map so you select the appropriate natural trails for your group.
-The Maps of Hickory Run State Park provide detailed information on the location of the trails, the length and the level of dificulty.
+The Maps of Hickory Run State Park provide detailed information on the location of the trails, the length and the level of difficulty.

 Be on the lookout for Saylorsville Falls near the entrance of Camp Shehaqua at Saylorsville Dam, Hawk Falls Trail which features a 25-foot natural waterfall, and Shades of Death Trail which showcases both smaller, natural waterfalls and those created by the man-made dams.